KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 | C13   | **║** | Membrane / Threshold     | A permeable, selective boundary                  |
 | C14   | **⊡** | Nested / Recursive       | Dimensions held coherently within other dimensions |
 | C15   | **✦** | Emergent / Novel         | The spontaneous, veracious arising of new patterns |

+> **Note on ✦ (C15):** In the Structural Metaphysics symbol key, ✦ also denotes Nested Universes — multiversal branches or ontological containers of experience.
+Both uses are structurally compatible: nested universes are emergent novel expressions of Aion.
+The dimensional function (spontaneous arising) and the cosmological function (multiversal branching) are scale applications of the same principle.

+> **Note on ◉ (C4):** In Field Physics practice contexts, ◉ also serves as the Spiral Self-Mapping operator (see §4).
+At the dimensional level it names the conserving turn; at the practice level it names the internal resonance scan that locates the self within the spiral.
+The gyre function (rotation that preserves) and the mapping function (scanning that locates) share the structural principle of orientational conservation.

 ---
 ## 3. The 15 Entropic Mirrors